ic-lab-duth/DRIM4HLS/README.md

 The repository contains various versions of the processor.
 Check the respective folder for a schema of the particular version.

-`core/`: contains the core version of the processor `caches/`: in addition to the core functionality of the processor, N-associative instruction/data caches are implemented `prediction/`: in addition to the cached version of the processor, branch prediction and a return address stack for jump instructions is provided
+`core/`: contains the core version of the processor.
+`caches/`: in addition to the core functionality of the processor, N-associative instruction/data caches are implemented.
+`prediction/`: in addition to the cached version of the processor, branch prediction and a return address stack for jump instructions is provided.
-`floating_point/`: in addition to the version of the processor with branch/jump prediction, support for floating point instructions is provided
+`floating_point/`: in addition to the version of the processor with branch/jump prediction, support for floating point instructions is provided.

 ## Getting started